johnascott1/Project1Final/grades/Lab 7 Questions.md

 for (Insect i : insects) {

-i.printSpeciesData();
+i.speciesDataReport();

 }

 Unfortunately, this doesn’t work.
-The insect class does not have a method called printSpeciesData.
+The insect class does not have a method called speciesDataReport.
 While Bee and Butterfly both do, there is nothing to guarantee you won’t add an Insect object to this LinkedList, and Insect does not have this method.
 So the compiler complains.

 To fix, please add this code to Insect class

-public abstract void printSpeciesData();
+public abstract void speciesDataReport();

 And change the first line of the class from